pierrce/unity-toolkits/README.md

 ## Installation

-- Click either clone this into your Unity project through [git](https://git-scm.com/downloads), or [click here.](https://github.com/pierrce/unity-toolkits/archive/master.zip)
+- Clone this into your Unity project through [git](https://git-scm.com/downloads), or [click here.](https://github.com/pierrce/unity-toolkits/archive/master.zip) Once downloaded, extract the folder and place it anywhere in your Unity Project.

 ## Functionality